from the latest album

 #4 - Adele, The Comedian

 The case can be made that the most entertaining segment on network TV is Carpool Karaoke.
 It appears, of course, on the Late Late Show with James Corden behind the wheel.
-There's lots of expert vocalizing, rapping, laughter, and raucous conversations with some of the gaudiest stars in popular music. he and his guests sing along to the car's sound system.
-The delightful mayhem in the from seat leads one to pray that Mr. Corden is driving a prop; otherwise, you might witness some bloody epic face plants through the windshield.
+There's lots of expert vocalizing, rapping, laughter, and raucous conversations with some of the gaudiest stars in popular music.
+He and his guests sing along to the car's sound system.
+The delightful mayhem in the front seat leads one to pray that Mr. Corden is driving a prop; otherwise, you might witness some bloody epic face plants through the windshield.

 Among the burgeoning list of passengers that have gone for the ride are venerable stars like Elton john, Stevie Wonder, and Rod Stewart.
 The current pop scene is also well-represented with the likes of Carrie Underwood, Sia, Demi Lovato, and Nick Jonas; and yes, even Justin Bieber.
 Occasionally, an actor or two will hop in the backseat like George Clooney and Julia Roberts.
 The whole array can be viewed on Youtube.
 No surprise there, since every nanosecond of our lives seems to show up on Youtube, bathroom breaks included, I fear.